Popular Services

 - Adult Outpatient Psychiatric Services - New Haven

 TMS can offer relief for patients who have not responded to or who have been unable to tolerate antidepressants.
-It is also safe in patients who may not be able to take certain medications due to comorbid medical problems.
+It is also safe in patients who may not be able to take certain medications due to comorbid medical conditions.

 Patients must currently be under the care of a psychiatrist or psychiatric APRN to receive treatment.
 However, we welcome all inquiries.
-Please complete the Request for Information form.
+Please complete Request for Information form.
 Our patient navigator will contact you to explain our referral and intake process.

-To learn more about TMS treatment, please complete the Request for information form.
+To learn more about TMS treatment, please complete the Request for Information form.
 Our IPS staff will contact you to explain our TMS referral and intake process.
 You must currently be under the care of a psychiatrist or psychiatric APRN to receive treatment.